bokkypoobah/Tokens/README.md

 <hr />

-## How To Deploy Using Remix And MyEtherWallet With Library
+## How To Deploy Using Remix And MyEtherWallet With A Library

 * Perform the steps above initially for the SafeMath library unit
 * Perform the steps above for the token contract, but